top of page

 Meet Amie and Mike who own sustainable lifestyle British clothing brand Ivy & Rigg, based in Newbrough near Hexham.

-We met whilst working as wildlife consultants in Northumberland National Park and decided we wanted to start something which combined our passion for the environment as well as a love of fashion and style.
+We met while working as wildlife consultants in Northumberland National Park and decided we wanted to create something that combined our passion for the environment with a love of fashion and style.

-Being based out near Hadrian’s Wall also gave us the opportunity to develop something which was inspired by the heritage of the area.
-We have created a classic range of clothing which is also sustainable, ethical and environmentally friendly.
-As much as possible we try to use UK suppliers, for example the wool for our Cheviot range comes from Northern wool.
-We also make a range of sweatshirts which are produced using recycled plastic.
-All of the premises we operate with outside of the UK are certified by a number of internationally renowned bodies ensuring they adhere to the highest environmental and social standards from the field to their arrival with us.
+Being based near Hadrian’s Wall also gave us the chance to develop a brand inspired by the heritage of the area.
+We’ve created a classic range of clothing that is sustainable, ethical and environmentally friendly.
+Wherever possible, we use UK suppliers, for example, the wool for our Cheviot range comes from Northern wool.

-The name Ivy & Rigg combines our environmental and natural passions and interests with our Northumbrian heritage.
-Rigg comes from Steel Rigg on Hadrian’s Wall, and when we researched Rigg further, it meant to clothe, which fitted perfectly.
-Ivy then stood out for us, as being classic and also natural evergreen plant which fitted with the brand.
+The name Ivy & Rigg combines our environmental passions with our Northumbrian roots.
+Rigg comes from Steel Rigg on Hadrian’s Wall, and further research revealed it also means “to clothe”, making it the perfect fit.
+Ivy stood out as a classic, natural evergreen plant — the ideal complement to the brand.

-Our customers are people who are looking to live a more environmentally conscious lifestyle, which is sustainable and accessible.
-We also make a number of charitable donations for the sale of our clothing, for every order made a tree is planted in the Ivy & Rigg forest in Northern Madagascar and for every item of clothing sold £1 is donated to a wildlife charity, which this year is the Red Squirrel Survival Trust.
+Our customers are people who want to live a more environmentally conscious lifestyle in a way that is both sustainable and accessible.
+We also make charitable donations through our clothing sales: for every order, a tree is planted in the Ivy & Rigg forest in Northern Madagascar, and for every item sold, £1 is donated to a wildlife charity — this year, the Red Squirrel Survival Trust.

 "Sometimes people underestimate what is on their doorstep and from an environmental and sustainable perspective shopping local is invaluable."